 Master of Education

-• Our Health Promotion concentration is for students seeking job opportunities as a health education specialist.
+• Health Promotion – option for students seeking job opportunities as a health education specialist.

 • K–12 Certification – leads to endorsement for New Hampshire certification as a K-12 Health Education teacher.

 Each concentration has specific enrollment requirements, and some require specific majors or prerequisites courses.
 Each program is different in its delivery of online, hybrid, face-to-face, intensive weekends, or in-class sessions.
 The nine credits of core MEd courses may be taken totally online or in a hybrid format.

 A graduate degree in health education will prepare you for a career that is expected to grow by 21% by 2022, according to the Bureau of Labor Statistics Health educators provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
 As defined by the U.S. Department of Labor, Health Educators collect and analyze data to identify community needs prior to planning, implementing, monitoring, and evaluating programs designed to encourage healthy lifestyles, policies and environments.